-Intimate partner violence (IPV) is a significant problem for women and men in the United States, with 23% of women and 14% of men experiencing severe physical violence by an intimate partner in his or her lifetime (Smith et al., 2017 Visit disclaimer page Visit disclaimer page ).
+Intimate partner violence (IPV) is a significant problem for women and men in the United States, with 23% of women and 14% of men experiencing severe physical violence by an intimate partner in his or her lifetime (Smith et al., 2017 (PDF) Visit disclaimer page Visit disclaimer page ).
 Given the goal of healthy marriage and relationship education (HMRE) programs (which are administered by the Office of Family Assistance at the Administration for Children and Families) to strengthen and improve the quality of marriages and relationships, addressing IPV for healthy relationship program participants is of critical concern.

 In order to understand how to best identify and address IPV and teen dating violence (TDV) in the context of HMRE programming, ACF conducted the Responding to Intimate Violence in Relationship Programs (RIViR) project.

 Specific research questions to answered through this contract included:

 - What is the extent of IPV among HMRE program populations?

 - What actions have HMRE programs taken to address IPV and TDV among their program populations?

 - How do theory, research, and practice inform a general framework for understanding how IPV and TDV is addressed in HMRE programs?

 - How does research and practice inform parameters for screening, responding to IPV and TDV disclosure during programming, and following-up immediately after disclosure?

 - What are the psychometric properties of common closed-ended IPV and TDV screeners as implemented in HMRE programs?

 - How well do approaches pairing universal education on IPV and TDV with open-ended conversations compare to closed-ended screening approaches?